sanjibgl/DBDevChallenge/README.md

             "addressLookup": "Failed"
           }

-          The json response to the request will be like below if there was a store found nearby. "addressLookup" field will show "Success".
-Here "lat" and "lng" fields are showing latitude and longitude of user geolocation.
+          The json response to the request will be like below if there was a shop found. "addressLookup" field will show "Success".
+Here "lat" and "lng" fields are showing latitude and longitude of the nearest shop.
+          The "address" filed is showing the address for the nearest shop.

           {
             "lat": 23,